tartley/tartley.github.io/posts/til-create-mp3-from-youtube-video.md

 ## My previous inferior way

-This method is worse because it downloads the whole video file before extracting audio locally, and the download gets throttled by youtube in some way, which of late is very slow indeed.
+This method is worse because it downloads the whole video file before extracting audio locally, and the download gets throttled by YouTube in some way, which of late is very slow indeed.

 Download the video from YouTube: